ZetaRift/conv-cpp/README.md

 conv-cpp
 ========

-GUI unit converter using the Fast Light Toolkit (FLTK)
+GUI unit converter using the Fast Light Toolkit (FLTK) coded in C++

+Dependencies:
+libfltk1.3
+g++

-Each unit category is a separate program.
+Each unit category is a separate program with the same behavior.

 Available unit categories:
 Temperature, Velocity